fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 On the other hand, all those approaches which belong to first category of problems can be employed as case studies for our benchmarking analysis.
 However, it is strictly required to change some implementation aspects by modifying directly the code.
 In some cases, this requires a deep understanding of others' code, most of the time a though job due to the absence of documentation.

 The third category is our perfect competitor, since they share our same objective.
-However, there are several cases in which different PSO version have been implemented.
+However, there are several cases in which different PSO versions have been implemented.
 Hence, some hands on is still mandatory.

-In the following table we list some of the implementations we have decided to consider during the benchmarking phase.
+In the following table we list some of the implementations we have found online.

 | **Ref.**           | **Year** | **Type**      | **Code** | **Note** |
 |--------------------|----------|---------------|----------|----------|